Partner, CMS Cameron McKenna Nabarro Olswang LLP (CMS)

 Sam is also one of very few UK solicitors who is a Fellow of CIPS (FCIPS), Fellow of the British Computer Society (FBCS) and a Chartered IT Professional (CITP).
 Sam has post-graduate degrees in information technology and business administration so is well aware of the commercial, business and technical issues facing both users and suppliers of technology.
 Sam also has in-house industry legal experience having been seconded to Accenture UK as a Senior Legal Counsel.
 He is recognised as a leading individual in the most recent edition of the Legal 500 and as a Star Individual in Chambers & Partners directories.
 Sam is named in Who’s Who of Data Privacy and Protection 2018, the Who’s Who of Data Security 2018 and the Who’s Who of Information Technology 2018 as one of the world’s leading lawyers in those areas of law.
 As well as being a qualified English law solicitor, Dr De Silva is also a Barrister and Solicitor of the High Court of New Zealand and a Solicitor of the Supreme Court of New South Wales, Australia.

-Benefits of attending this session include:
+By attending this session you will: